istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 - **Egress Gateway** for the communication to the external service

 {{< tip >}}
 Mesh and Ingress Gateway will share the same specification.
-It will redirect the traffic to your `Egress Gateway` service.
+It will redirect the traffic to your egress gateway service.
 {{< /tip >}}

 {{< text yaml >}}